In this Article:

-“I won’t carry anything in a pistol caliber that doesn’t start with ‘four’”.
+“I won’t carry anything in a pistol caliber that doesn’t start with a four.”

-This is the philosophy of many old-time (and some newer) shooters who grew up with the .45 ACP being the King of the Hill in terms of effective pistol cartridges.
-To them, the good ol’ .45 ACP is THE only round to carry or shoot in competition.
-It tends to shoot a fairly heavy bullet, sometimes referred to as a “punkin ball” in its original form of a FMJ 230 grain round-nose FMJ bullet.
+This is the philosophy of many old-time (and some newer) shooters who grew up with the .45 ACP being the King of the Hill in effective pistol cartridges.
+To them, the .45 ACP is the only round to carry or shoot in competition.
+It tends to shoot a fairly heavy bullet, sometimes referred to as a Punkin ball in its original form of an FMJ 230 grain round-nose FMJ bullet.

-OK, now that we know where the .45 ACP came from, what about a few guns to shoot it in?
+OK, now that we know where .45 ACP ammo came from, what about a few guns to shoot it in?
 We’ll look at a few of my favorites but will not touch on the 1911 except to mention it in passing.
-What, you say?!
-Sacrilege!
-Not to worry, ol’ slabsides will get its own article later.
-Anyway, let’s look at some modern .45 ACP designs… all of these .45s are polymer-framed striker-fired weapons.
 Here are my favorites.

 Glock makes several models of .45 Autos.
 I own the subcompact model.
 But I will also discuss other Glock models in .45 ACP.

 Glock is a household word in the firearms industry, but the company didn’t start that way.
 Gaston Glock had heard that the Austrian military was looking for a new issue sidearm in 9mm.
 He and friends in Austria who were more knowledgeable about gun design (he sold plumbing supplies and household goods) put together a single prototype, showed it to the military and the rest, as they say, is history.

 His company grew to the point where it now supplies about 70% of law enforcement pistols in the U.S.A., not to mention the rest of the world.
 Like âem or not, Glocks are here to stay, and the .45 ACP is a big part of the output.